MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 ### Run the Active Directory validator

-To run the Active Directory validator locally from an Azure Stack HCI server node, a workstation, or a staging server, follow these steps.
+To run the Active Directory validator locally from an Azure Local machine node, a workstation, or a staging server, follow these steps.

-1. Ensure the following parameters are unique in the Active Directory per cluster instance:
+1. Ensure the following parameters are unique in the Active Directory per machine:

-   - Azure Stack HCI deployment user
+   - Azure Local deployment user
-   - Azure Stack HCI organization unit name
+   - Azure Local organization unit name
-   - Azure Stack HCI deployment prefix (must be at the max eight characters)
+   - Azure Local deployment prefix (must be at the max eight characters)
-   - Azure Stack HCI deployment cluster name
+   - Azure Local deployment instance name
    - Physical nodes objects (if already created) must be available under nested computers organization unit

 1. Run the following command in PowerShell as administrator: